-In 2013 my step-sister and I went to my brother’s pool party.
-He was home from college, and my parents were away in Europe.
-It was a sunny day and hot as hell.
+In 2013 step-sister and I went to half-brother’s pool party.
 Pool floats were everywhere, bottles of vodka by the lounge chairs, and me with my famous guacamole and chocolate chunk cookies.

-Not one to listen, I made my goodies anyways.
+Not one to listen to, I made these chocolate chip cookies anyway.
 And while I baked I smiled and poured all of my joy and love into what I was creating.
-I swapped a few ingredients, and I ended up with the best gluten-free cookies on the planet that were the perfect amount of crispy on the outside, and just the right amount of chewy on the inside!
-And, all from a box, with my own twist that served an entire Summertime Pool Party of gluten loving teens.
-Not one person at this party was gluten-free.
+By swapping a few ingredients I ended up with the best gluten-free cookies on the planet that were the perfect amount of crispy on the outside, and just the right amount of chewy on the inside!
+All from a box, with my own twist that served an entire Summertime pool party of gluten loving high school teens.

-I remember hearing his friends say “These are the BEST cookies ever!”
+I remember hearing half-brother’s friends say “These are the BEST cookies ever!”

 “O-M-G!!
 You’re the cookie girl!”.

 “I have been talking about your cookies since you made them years ago!”

 Gluten-free can taste amazing, you just have to know what you are doing in the kitchen.

 Since I haven’t baked from a mix in years, I barely remembered what the mix even called for.
 I just remembered swapping ingredients like coconut milk instead of water.
 Before I realized what I was doing I was offering her friends a batch of these chocolate chunk cookies made by me.
 And here we are.

 I made a batch for step-sister’s friends in return for tweak critiques for this blog.
 I was expecting tweaks and suggestions and in return, they said these cookies were exactly as they remembered, and just the best.